shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 8\.
 Term and Termination

 This license is effective as long as the Licensee complies with its terms.
 If the Licensee fails to comply with any condition, the Licensee's rights under this license terminate automatically.
-Sections 4, 5, 6, 7, and 10 shall survive any termination of this license.
+Clauses 4, 5, 6, 7, and 10 shall survive any termination of this license.

 9\.
 Excusable Non-Performance